 Whether or not to own life insurance during retirement will be dependent upon having a risk to insure against.
 It can be easy to be sucked in by life insurance agents portraying it as an investment or a tax shelter.
 While everyone’s situation is different, in my opinion, life insurance should be viewed as a death benefit.
 This should drive your decision, whether this involves keeping a policy in force or purchasing a new policy.

 Questions about your need for life insurance or about retirement planning in general?
-Please feel free to contact me with to discuss your unique situation.
+Please feel free to contact me.

 Photo credit: Flickr